mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 ### Reimplementing a Zestful microservice in Go

-Back in 2018, when I was [launching Zestful](/retrospectives/2018/07/), my ingredient parsing service, I wanted a low-friction way for them to try out the service.
+Back in 2018, when I was [launching Zestful](/retrospectives/2018/07/), my recipe ingredient parsing service, I wanted a low-friction way for prospective customers to try out the service.
 Other services required you to create an account or put in a credit card, but I wanted to offer a [no-friction demo](https://zestfuldata.com/demo) on the Zestful website:

 {{<img src="zestful-demo.webp" alt="Screenshot of Zestful demo page" caption="Zestful offers a [no-friction demo](https://zestfuldata.com/demo) to allow potential customers to test the ingredient parsing functionality." has-border="true" max-width="600px">}}

 I needed the demo to limit each user to 30 parses per day.
 After that, they'd have to sign up for a paid plan.
-I decided to build a demo server with an API interface identical to the paid server, except that it limited requests to 30 per day per IP.
+I decided to build a demo server with an API interface identical to the paid server, except that it limited users to 30 ingredients per day.

 At the time, I loved AppEngine and hated the idea of maintaining my own database.
 I wrote the demo app using Python 2.7 AppEngine and Google Cloud Datastore.